kd2o/bakers/README.md

 ----
 <h1>Electrical circuit</h1>
 <img src="schemes/Electrical circuit.png" width="450">
+<h3>In this circuit, the motor driver (L298N) is powered directly from the battery, and it also provides a regulated 5V output that powers the Arduino Uno.
+The three ultrasonic sensors and the servo motor receive their 5V supply from the Arduino’s 5V pin, distributed through the breadboard.
+The gyroscope (MPU6050) and the motor encoder are powered by the Arduino’s 3.3V pin through the breadboard for signal connections.
+The motor driver is controlled by the Arduino through pins 13 and 12 for motor direction, and pins 11 and 3 (PWM) for motor speed.
+The ultrasonic sensors are wired with trig and echo pins: forward on 5 and 6, right on 7 and 8, and left on 9 and 10.
+Finally, the encoder signal is read on pin 2, enabling the Arduino to measure motor rotation for precise navigation.</h3>

 ----
 <h1>3D design</h1>
 <img src="schemes/basee.png" width="450">
-This is the newly added layer of the car.
+<h3>This is the newly added layer of the car.
 The 3D model illustrates the updated design.
 It has been integrated with the existing structure.
-All components are aligned for proper assembly.
+All components are aligned for proper assembly.  </h3>

 ----